Top Three Exercises for Lower Back Pain

 It’s true, sitting for long periods of time has a profound negative effect on the amount of pressure our disc has to withstand.
 Sitting also puts your hamstrings in shortened position, which can pull your pelvis into a posterior tilt, thus weakening your deep core and putting your lower back in a precarious position.
 A common misconception when it comes to sitting is that your hips flexors and lower back become tight, leading to what is termed as ‘lower crossed syndrome’.
 While, LCS is a real thing and should be assessed, there is very little correlation between sitting and the need to stretch out your hip flexors and lumbar erectors.
 In fact, I argue that if you sit a lot, it would be behoove you to build lower back endurance in addition to glute and anterior core activation.
 Think about it.
 For instance, if you are sitting down right now as you ready this blog, where is your lower back positioned?
 Is it extended, neutral or flexed?
 If it is neutral, just give it a few minutes.
 Your core will eventually fatigue and your pelvis will dump backwards and round your lower back, leaving your erector spinae group stretched and prone to weakness over time.

 My point is sometime lower back pain can stem from weakness in your lower back.
 All lower back pain?
 Absolutely not.
 However, whether your suffering from sacroiliac pain, lumbar disc bulge or herniation, lumbar strain, facet syndrome, or many other common lower back ailments, there is very little downside to at least understanding principles of movement and roles muscles play in supporting good posture.
+If you suspect that you may need further evaluation, consider visiting our Seattle chiropractor and functional rehab center here at Tangelo!

 Below are the top three exercises for lower back pain.
 Are they right for you?
 The only way to know for sure is to consult your chiropractic, physical therapy or sports medicine expert.